-Once a month, the Principal will meet informally with parents and families to talk about various topics related to our school.
-This 1 hour meeting is designed to keep the lines of communication open on an on-going basis.
+Once a month, the Principal will meet informally with parents and families to review and discuss various topics related to the school.
 Please look for flyers and notices announcing the days and times.
 Parents and families are encouraged to attend.

-Title I School-Level Parental Involvement Policy Sultana Sports & Science Academy
+Title I School-Level Parental Involvement Policy Montera Elementary